 2. SEPARATE YOUR HEADLINES FROM YOUR TITLES

 Title tags aren’t headlines and headlines are title tags.
 What captures the attention of a blog reader isn’t what captures the attention of a searcher.
 People go to Google looking for clear, specific answers.
-Blog visitors are looking for the interesting and eye-catching.
+Blog visitors are looking for the interesting and the eye-catching.
 To cater to both of their needs, use WordPress’ custom title tag feature to separate the two.

-This way you can keep your headlines attention-getting and provocative while keeping your title tags keyword rich, search engine optimized and highly targeted.
+This way you can keep your headlines attention-getting and provocative while keeping your title tags keyword-rich, search engine optimized and highly targeted.

 3. PUT YOUR SITE’S NAME IN THE TITLE TAG